-On Manhattan’s westside, just below Midtown, you’ll find the historic Chelsea neighborhood.
-This neighborhood was founded by British Major Thomas Clarke in 1750, who named the neighborhood after Chelsea in London.
+One of the oldest Manhattan Neighborhoods, Chelsea is located on the west side, just below Midtown.
+The historic Chelsea/Hudson Yards neighborhood was founded by British Major Thomas Clarke in 1750, who named the neighborhood after Chelsea in London.
 The area is still home to many historic townhouses, and it also has modern buildings filled with condos and apartments.

 Hudson Yards is the newest addition to the Chelsea neighborhood, and it’s the largest private real estate development in the United States.
 This development is located in the western part of Chelsea, near the Hudson River.
 Once it’s completed, it will have over 18 million square feet of commercial and residential space, and it will have more than 4,000 residences.

 You’ll find a wide variety of houses and apartments in Chelsea and Hudson Yards, from townhouses built in the 1800s to sleek modern condos.
 Overall, the median listing price in Chelsea is $2.7 million, and the median closing price is $1.2 million.
 If you’re looking to rent, the average rental price in this neighborhood is $3,700.

 Since the 1980s, Chelsea has been a popular spot for artists, and it still has some of New York’s most renowned galleries.
 Throughout the neighborhood, you’ll find small galleries showcasing work from New York’s top artists.
 Chelsea has some other great museums, including the Rubin Museum, which has Himalayan art.
 There’s also the free Museum at the Fashion Institute of Technology, which always has fascinating temporary exhibits filled with beautiful pieces of clothing.